Elves Falath EVO: Is It Worth Your Attention (and Money)?

 But the important thing is to have the position adjusted so that it is comfortable for you and you can stay in it for longer periods.

 Next is the relatively small gap between the front wheel and the down tube.
-But the truth is that bikes like the Cannondale SystemSix or Cervélo S5 have it better addressed.
+But bikes like the Cannondale SystemSix or Cervélo S5 address this better.
 See the following photos.

 Elves Falath EVO (top) vs. Cannondale SystemSix (bottom).